piyushroy007/userManagement/README.md

 # userManagement
 This is an angular project having application of NGRX in it.
+Here I have created an angular application where I have implemented an User Management behaviour and Role Based Menu.
+New user can create their account and then only can login.
+Admin will have privilege to update the role of user.
+Few menu will be available only to admin.
+Every logic has been completely based on NGRX.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.8.